unreno/metamsd/README.md

 ```BASH
 chmod a-x MetaMSD.Rscript
 ```

+As the script is self-contained, you can place it anywhere, although in your `PATH` would be most convenient, as you can then run it without specifying its location.

 The script should now run.
 The first time this script is run, it will check for the presence of its required packages and attempt to install them should they not already be.
 This could take a few minutes.
 In addition, some of these R packages may have some system specific dependencies which you may need to install in order to successfully run this script.